-If your child has special educational needs but does not yet have an EHCP (even if s/he is under formal statutory EHC Needs Assessment) the Lewisham Admissions Common Application Form must be completed via www.eadmissions.org.uk/eAdmissions/app.
-The deadline for this is 31 October.
+If your child has special educational needs but does not yet have an education health and care plan (even if s/he is under formal statutory EHC Needs Assessment) the Lewisham Admissions Common Application Form must be completed via www.eadmissions.org.uk/eAdmissions/app.
+The deadline for this is 31 October 2020.

-Should the LA decide to issue an EHCP, the first two preferences on the Common Application Form will be used for formal consultation, but you will also have the option to confirm your preferences at that stage.
+Should the LA decide to issue an education health and care plan, the first two preferences on the Common Application Form will be used for formal consultation, but you will also have the option to confirm your preferences at that stage.

-If your child receives a draft or final education, health and care plan before 30 September, you will be asked to complete a special educational needs secondary transfer form.
+If your child receives a draft or final education, health and care plan before 30 September 2020, you will be asked to complete a special educational needs secondary transfer form.
 There will then be no need for you to complete the Common Application Form.
 The secondary transfer will no longer be managed by central admissions and the SEN team will take this over.